Explore the design of the 3.6 acre healing & serene campus environment.

 Wellness Campus Landscaping

-Mantle Landscape Architecture is designing the Campus’s extensive outdoor spaces to promote healing and health recovery.
+Mantle Landscape Architecture is designing the Campus’s extensive outdoor spaces to promote health recovery and community.